 A news photo of fashionable Parisians on their bicycles.

 The fashions in this extremely fashionable film were designed by Marcel Rochas, a Becker family friend.
 He was a native Parisian who opened his own couture house in 1924.
 He was married and divorced twice before meeting Helene, his third wife.
 The family lore had it that he saw her taking the last Metro home late one night in 1941.
 He told her she had a head for hats, and she became his model, then muse, then wife.
 He was controlling about her image, which caused her great frustration.
 After his early death, she continued to run his company, the first headed by a woman in France.
-Rochas loved prints, especially flowers and birds, and three dimensional birds were sometimes were incorporated into his designs “why settle with feathers if you can have all the bird?”
+Rochas loved prints, especially flowers and birds, and three-dimensional birds were sometimes incorporated into his designs “why settle with feathers if you can have all the bird?”
 He made bold color choices, once mixing a lavender grey with yellow in an evening gown.
 In the early 1930s, his designs foreshadowed both the wide shoulder-look often attributed to Schiaparelli, and a decade later, the longer skirts of Christian Dior’s New Look, and he designed a grey flannel pantsuit at a time when slacks for women were not often worn in public.
 He was fond of the ¾ length coat, and featured pockets in skirts.
 Although his house survives, if his name is known at all today, it is because of the perfumes, especially Femme, created in 1943 for Helene.
 Becker, at ease in the haute couture world, also contributed to the look of the film’s fashion.

 Marcel Rochas in his salon.